JRH89/react-unit-tests-js/README.md

 ## Project Description

-The SignUpSignInPage project is a basic React application that provides:
+The react-unit-tests-js project is a basic React application that provides:

 - A sign-up form for new users to register.
 - A sign-in form for registered users to log in.